openshift/enhancements/enhancements/monitoring/monitoring-stack-operator.md

 ## Motivation

-Red Hat managed services are deployed in OSD clusters and run alongside user workloads.
+Red Hat managed services are deployed in OpenShift Dedicated (OSD) clusters and run alongside user workloads.

 Even though there are two monitoring stacks available in OSD clusters, neither is suitable for managed services.
 In OSD, Platform Monitoring is exclusively owned and managed by Platform SRE.
 It is customized to their needs and no modifications are allowed.
-Because of this, managed tenant owners (MTOs) cannot create additional ServiceMonitors, Prometheus rules and other monitoring resources on metrics in the Platform Monitoring domain.
+Because of this, managed tenant owners (MTOs) cannot create additional `ServiceMonitor`s, `PrometheusRule`s and other monitoring resources on metrics in the Platform Monitoring domain.

 User Workload Monitoring was designed to be primarily used by customers for monitoring their own workloads.
 Managed services are discouraged from using this stack since they could easily get DOS-ed by high cardinality data from end-users.
 Similarly, the configuration of the Prometheus instance itself, including alerting and routing, would be shared with customers and other managed service owners.